 A monthly programme of talks is held every winter, open to members and non-members.
 The Society is also active in the field of publishing .

 At present the Society has over 100 members.
 Membership is open to all and no previous experience is necessary.

-You can join by going to the membership page or send us an enquiry via the Contact page.
+You can join by going to the Membership page and completing the membership application form.
+For general enquiries, please send us an email via the Contact page.